Michel de Ghelderode

-Michel de Ghelderode (born Adémar Adolphe Louis Martens, 3 April 1898 – 1 April 1962) was an avant-garde Belgian dramatist, from Flanders, who spoke and wrote in French.
-His works often deal with the extremes of human experience, from death and degradation to religious exaltation.
+Michel de Ghelderode (born Adémar Adolphe Louis Martens; 3 April 1898 – 1 April 1962) was an avant-garde Belgian dramatist, from Flanders, who spoke and wrote in French.
+His works often dealt with the extremes of human experience, from death and degradation to religious exaltation.
 He wrote plays and short stories, and was a noted letter writer.

 Personal life

 Michel de Ghelderode was born in Brussels, Belgium in 1898.
 Ghelderode's father, Henri-Louis Martens, was employed as a royal archivist, a line of work later to be pursued by young Ghelderode.
-The author's mother, née Jeanne-Marie Rans, was a former postulant for holy orders; even after bearing four children, of whom Ghelderode was the youngest, she retained evident traces of her erstwhile vocation that would strongly influence the mature Ghelderode's dramatic work: One of Mme Martens's remembered "spiritual tales," concerning a child mistakenly buried alive who remained strangely marked by death even after her rescue, inspired most of the plot and characters of Ghelderode's Mademoiselle Jaire (1934) written when the author was in his mid-thirties.
+The author's mother, née Jeanne-Marie Rans, was a former postulant for holy orders; even after bearing four children, of whom Ghelderode was the youngest.
+She retained evident traces of her erstwhile vocation that would strongly influence the mature Ghelderode's dramatic work: One of Mme Martens's remembered "spiritual tales," concerning a child mistakenly buried alive who remained strangely marked by death even after her rescue, inspired most of the plot and characters of Ghelderode's Mademoiselle Jaire (1934) written when the author was in his mid-thirties.

-He was in military service from 1919 – 1921 and in 1924 married Jeanne-Françoise Gérard (d.
+He also served in the military from 1919 – 1921, and in 1924 married Jeanne-Françoise Gérard (d.
 1980).

 Ghelderode became increasingly reclusive from 1930 onwards and was chronically ill with asthma during his late thirties.
 Frequently suffering from poor health, around the age of sixteen, while pursuing his studies at the Institut St.-Louis in Brussels, he fell gravely ill with typhus.
-He would retain for the rest of his life the vision of "a Lady" who materialized at his bedside to utter the words, "not now, sixty-three."
+He would retain for the rest of his life the vision of "a Lady" who materialized at his bedside to utter the words; "not now, sixty-three."
 Ghelderode in fact died two days short of what would have been his sixty-fourth birthday in 1962.
 He is buried in the Laeken Cemetery, Brussels.